Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Introduction

 Finally, we briefly show how causality-programs can be adapted to give an account of other forms of causality in databases that are connected to other possible repair-semantics for databases.

-More specifically, we make the following contributions: \begin{enumerate} \item We start from a characterization of actual causes for query answers in terms of minimal repairs based on tuple deletions of a database that does not satisfy denial constraints that are associated to queries.
-Next, we propose an abstract notion of actual cause that depends on an abstract repair semantics. \item The abstract notion of cause is instantiated by appealing to the class of minimal repairs that are obtained through changes of attribute values by { {\sf NULL}}, a null value that is treated as in SQL databases.
-In this way, we introduce a notion of actual cause at the attribute level (as opposed to tuple level as is usually the case).\footnote{We appeal to an SQL semantics for null values, but this not crucial.
-What matters is that a null value cannot be used to satisfy a join or make true a built-in comparison predicate.
+More specifically, we make the following contributions: \begin{enumerate} \item We start from a characterization of actual causes for query answers in terms of minimal repairs that are based on tuple deletions from a database that does not satisfy certain denial constraints.
+Next, we propose an abstract notion of actual cause that depends on an abstract repair semantics. \item The abstract notion of cause is specialized by appealing to minimal repairs that are obtained through changes of attribute values by { {\sf NULL}}, a null value that is treated as in SQL databases.
+In this way, we introduce a notion of actual cause at the attribute level (as opposed to tuple level, as is usually the case).\footnote{We appeal to an SQL semantics for null values, but this not crucial.
+What matters is that a null value cannot be used to satisfy a join or make true a comparison that uses a built-in predicate.
 Any other semantics that is compatible with these assumptions could be used instead.}

 \item We present answer-set programs (ASPs) for the specification and computation of causes and their responsibilities.
 They are extensions of repair ASPs, both at the tuple- and the attribute-level.
+In particular, we show how extensions of ASPs with sets, aggregations and weak program constraints can be used for the computation of maximum-responsibility actual causes.

+\item \red{The ASPs can be easily modified to accommodate {\em endogenous} and {\em exogenous} tuples, as considered under actual causality \cite{Meliou2010a}.
+The former are somehow under our control, and can be subjected to further analysis.
+Only they can be actual causes.
+The latter are external tuples, beyond our control, and taken as given.
+They are not considered as possible causes or contingent companions of causes.
+The notion of database repair with these two classes of tuples was introduced in \cite{tocs}.
+Writing and using ASPs for this kind of repairs is a rather straightforward extension of the programs we consider in this work, where all tuples are considered to be endogenous.}

-In particular, we show how extensions of ASP with sets, aggregations and weak program constraints can be used for the computation of maximum-responsibility actual causes. \item We show several examples of ASP and their execution with the DLV and DLV-Complex systems \cite{dlv,calimeri08,calimeri09}. \item We elaborate on the notion of actual cause under given integrity constraints, and show how they can be computed via ASPs. \item We introduce several topics for discussion and further research. \end{enumerate}
+\item We show several ASPs as examples, and their execution with the DLV and DLV-Complex systems \cite{dlv,calimeri08,calimeri09}. \item We elaborate on the notion of actual cause under given integrity constraints, and show how they can be computed via ASPs. \item We introduce several topics for relevant discussions and further research. \end{enumerate}